AdityaRaje13/CodeSphere/README.md

 * Gemini AI: Integrated for AI-driven code assistance, including reviews, suggestions, and error detection.

 * React Router: Manages client-side routing for navigating between project dashboards, chat, and user settings.

+* Framer Motion: A React animation library used for advanced, declarative animations, such as cursor tracking visuals and interactive UI elements, providing smooth and performant transitions.

 # *Features*